CTylerD/Cross-Trainer-X/backend/README.md

-Howdy!
-Here's a basic guide to the API!
-(Will fill this in more soon)

 To install dependencies, run `npm install` from the `backend` directory.

 To start an instance of the server, run `npm start`.